 Subsequent follow-up appointments are made on an as-needed basis throughout the remainder of your treatment plan, with the frequency of your follow-ups depending upon the severity of your condition as well as your response to the treatment.

-As stated above, there is no obligation to commit to a certain number of consultations but the structure of the initial assessment is the most efficient way to determine the underlying causes of your health problems and design an effective treatment plan.
+There is no obligation to commit to a certain number of consultations or undergo investigations, but the structure of the initial assessment is the most efficient way to determine the underlying causes of your health problems and design an effective treatment plan.
 While the initial upfront cost of the investigations and consultations may seem large in total, it is designed to save you money and time over the long-term by performing the appropriate diagnostic testing and evaluation before treatment begins.
-However it is also possible to space out investigations over time and to gradually build up a treatment plan according to your budget.
+However, it is also possible to space out investigations over time and to gradually build up a treatment plan according to your budget.

-The consultation costs include additional time spent on evaluating laboratory results and on correspondence.
+The consultation fees include additional time spent outside the consultation on case analysis, collating and evaluating laboratory results, GP correspondence, and administrative costs

 Consultation costs do not include laboratory testing costs or any prescribed supplements or homeopathic medicines

-The cost of supplements that are prescribed as part of your treatment plan will vary considerably depending on the complexity of the case and the individual plan but will probably average around £50-£150 per month for high quality products, depending on where you source them.
-Wellness Medical does not currently have supplements available for sale but I will recommend good quality brands which are available for internet order or may be available from good independent heath shops.
+The cost of supplements that are prescribed as part of your treatment plan will vary considerably depending on the complexity of the case and the individual plan, but will probably average around £50-£150 per month for high quality products.
+I do not have supplements available for sale but I will recommend good quality brands which are available for internet order or may be available from good independent heath shops.

 Fees: the fee charged covers the consultation, further time spent in case analysis and treatment planning, and any necessary, brief queries made between appointments which require less than 10 minutes to deal with.
-Queries requiring more time, will incur a charge of £25 for the first 15 minutes and £25 for every subsequent 15 minutes of part of.
-Additional telephone consultations may be booked between appointments, if required, and will be charged on a pro rata basis.
+Additional shorter telephone consultations may be booked between appointments if required, and will be charged on a pro rata basis.

 Additional Costs: The consultation fee does not include the cost of any prescribed nutritional supplements, laboratory tests or homeopathic remedies.

 Payment: Payment is due by the day of the appointment.
 Our preferred method to receive payment is via internet banking.
 Payment should be made by the day of your appointment.
-Payment by Cash or cheques can also be made on the day.
+Payment by Cash or Cheques can also be made on the day.
+Unfortunately I am unable to take credit card payments at present.

 Cancellation of Appointments: Five working days’ notice is required if an appointment cannot be kept (ie one week).
 If you are not able to give this required notice period then a cancellation charge will be made for the full fee.